Connect With Us

-The Africa Program works to address the most critical issues facing Africa and U.S.-Africa relations, build mutually beneficial U.S.–Africa relations, and enhance understanding about Africa in the United States.
+The Africa Program works to address the most critical issues facing Africa and U.S.-Africa relations, build mutually beneficial U.S.–Africa relations, and enhance knowledge and understanding about Africa in the United States.

 The Program achieves its mission through in-depth research and analyses, including our blog Africa Up Close, public discussion, working groups, and briefings that bring together policymakers, practitioners, and subject matter experts to analyze and offer practical options for tackling key challenges in Africa and in U.S.-Africa relations.

 The Africa Program focuses on four core issues:

 i.
 Good governance and leadership: The linchpin of peace, security, and sustainable development is inclusive governance and leadership.
 Undoubtedly, Africa has made significant progress in democratic governance since the 1990s, when only 3 African countries were characterized as democratic by Freedom House, compared to 21 in 2015.
 However, significant challenges remain.
 In interrogating governance challenges in Africa, much of the focus has been on presidential elections, term limits, and high-profile crises of leadership, to the exclusion of governance innovations at the local, state, and national levels.
 The Africa Program seeks to delve beyond the surface, to provide a comprehensive and in-depth look at presidential leadership, distill the lessons learned, and offer options for strengthening the institutions, systems, and processes that underpin inclusive and sustainable governance.